-Hip2Save may earn a small commission via affiliate links in this post.
+Hip2Save may earn a small commission at no extra cost to you via trusted partners and affiliate links in this post.
+Prices and availability are accurate as of time posted.
 Read our full disclosure policy here.

-2. Shop the clearance aisles first.
+1. Shop the clearance aisles first.

 Depending on your store, they’ll mark down the clearance aisle wall every 6-8 weeks an additional 40% off the current price.
 Big savings!

-3. Then, check out the 50% off weekly sales.
+2. Check out the 50% off weekly sales.

 Every week there are new sales throughout the store, anywhere from 30-50% off.
 To see what’s on sale for 50% off that week, look for the ads at the front of the store, in newspaper circulars, on the website, and/or on the Hobby Lobby Mobile App.

 Select categories in the Home Accents, Framing, and Floral departments go on sale 50% off every other week, meaning that you can watch for them to come around on a 2-week rotation.
 If you miss a sale, don’t worry!
 It will happen again soon.

 When it comes to the other department sales, they generally rotate every 2-4 weeks.
 This is also true of the Floral and Framing departments, which means these departments are often 50% off.

 3. Don’t shop on truck delivery day.